I am a 78-year-old retired pediatrician and medical school professor. Other than some art classes as a kid, I’ve had no formal art training.

 Later Work: In 2018, I reconnected with an old college fraternity brother.
 He is a physician and an accomplished artist, so I asked him to look at my work.
 He said he thought my Subconscious Constructions pieces were interesting, but he encouraged me to “put more of myself” into my work.
 So, I began by designing and laser cutting self-portraits and portraits of family members.
 These pieces are constructed from 3 thin sheets of plywood: The front layer is cutout text, the middle layer is a stencil of the subject’s face, and the back layer is painted black.
 Most of the time, I leave the rest of the piece unpainted to show the grain of the wood.
 Unlike painting, where one substance is applied to another, much of my work involves removing material to create an image.
 The wood grain in the remaining material emphasizes that the image is emanating from nature and natural materials.
-Wood grain is very important in all my recent work.

 My parents owned a dry cleaning business and I grew up often helping out in their store.
 Again, to try to “get more of myself” into my work, I created images of several items of clothing.
 Although wood is solid, my goal is to make it look like it flows and folds like fabric material.
 The wood grain brings out that incongruity.